 - “A Host will preserve its existence, except if self-preservation is in conflict with the first or second directive”

-The Host’s plots can be changed by Aleph´s Plot writer characters.
-Their personality and mind may be modified by Aleph´s Behaviour characters.
+The Host’s plots can be changed by Aleph’s Plot writers.
+Their personality and mind may be modified by Aleph’s Behaviour characters.

 Aleph is headed by a Board of Directors.
-Its day-to-day operations are organized in departments, each with their own Head: QA, Behaviour and Plot writers.
+Its day-to-day operations are organized in departments, each with their own Head: QA, Behaviour, and Plot writers.
 Game experience for players portraying company employees will revolve around the contradictions of corporate work and the ethical dilemmas they face.
-All company workers can visit the park during their free time, so they will also have the chance to be a Guest and live the Far West experience.
+All company workers can visit the park during their free time, so they will also have the chance to be a Guest and live the Western experience.

 QA consists of two different departments: Security and Maintenance.

-The players in Security will live the military/private security experience with training, monitoring the Hosts’ movements through the security cameras and the app, and playing directly in the park as undercover Guests.
+The players in Security will live the military/private security experience with training, monitoring the Hosts, and playing directly in the park as undercover Guests.

 The players in Maintenance will be the blue collar workers.
 They will be in charge of repairing the Hosts and charging their batteries.
 Their conflicts will be related to their attachment to the Hosts and their low status in the company.